Vancouver Market Season beginning now

 We'll be at the Friday afternoon Pemberton market as soon as we have something to sell in mid-July.

 Slow Food Cycle Sunday is August 20.
+In addition to all the potatoes you want, we'll also have Rootdown Farm and Four Beat Farm in attendance with produce and the workhorses, Alice and Ferguson.
+Non vegetable fare will be available from The Flour Pot.
 Note that the Pemberton Meadows Road will be closed to non-farm vehicle traffic that day from 10-2 to make room for thousands of bikes!
 Details Click here

 Very early spring 2017